jahnavi-ghelani/jjahnavi-website/_projects/measuring-aftermath-of-product-sunset.md

   <img src="/images/measuring-aftermath-mau-deseasonalized.png" width="350" />
 </p> -->

-Note: While sample period for pre and post comparison is 12 months (6 months each); for de-seasonalizing the time-series features, it is valuable to take as much historical data as available to aptly detect the seasonal component.
+&#128161; Note: While sample period for pre and post comparison is 12 months (6 months each); **for de-seasonalizing the time-series features, it is valuable to take as much historical data as available to aptly detect the seasonal component.**
 {: .notice--info}

 ```r